 Earning extra money can buy you freedom in more ways than one.
 If you’re looking to pay down debt faster, fund a vacation, or enjoy going out with friends more, working a side gig can help.

-Sometimes the thought of picking up additional work on the side sounds exhausting.
-But using your phone, it is possible to make money texting.
+Sometimes, picking up additional work on the side sounds exhausting.
+But by using your phone, it is possible to make money texting.

 How to Make Money Texting

-1Q is a question and answer company that pays you for your responses.
-The texts you get on your phone are either market research questions, or an offer or coupon.
+1Q is a company that pays you for answering questions.
+The texts you get on your phone are either market research questions, an offer, or a coupon.
 The messages are sent using the 1Q app or by text using your native messaging platform.

 After filling out your demographic information, the app matches you with companies.
 If you enable location tracking on your iOS or Android device, you can have more questions sent to your phone.
 And that gives you the chance to maximize the money you earn.

 Each question or offer is known as an Askvert.
 Each Askvert has a payout of 25 or 50 cents.
 Responding to the message will send cash to your PayPal account.